Kommunarka shooting ground: Opening and controversy

 On 27 October 2018 when the memorial site opened all 6,609 names of those known to be buried there were included on the Wall of Remembrance.
 A controversy then arose over the inclusion on the lists of some 50 high-ranking secret police officers (including Yagoda himself) none of whom had been rehabilitated.

-The decision to use a single list was explained by Memorial (society) chairman Jan Raczynski, one of those who had taken part in discussions of the form the memorial complex should take: other partners in the project were the Gulag Museum, representatives of the buried victims, the Moscow city commission for the Victims of Political Repression and the Russian Orthodox Church.
+The decision to use a single list was explained by Memorial chairman Jan Raczynski, one of those who had taken part in discussions of the form the memorial complex should take: other partners in the project were the Gulag History Museum, representatives of the buried victims, the Moscow city commission for the Victims of Political Repression and the Russian Orthodox Church.
 The committee concluded, said Raczynski, that everyone deserved a grave to which relatives and descendants might come.
-This included all those who had been buried at Kommunarka but in no sense did it exonerate them of any earlier crimes.
+That included all those who had been buried at Kommunarka, but in no sense did it exonerate them of any earlier crimes.